 Open Door Mission’s DoorWay Substance Abuse Recovery Program

-The DoorWay Program provides intensive and supportive treatment services and The Mayfield House provides transitional living aftercare treatment for up to an additional 6 months to employed graduates of the DoorWay Program.
+The DoorWay Program provides intensive and supportive treatment services and The Mayfield House provides transitional living aftercare treatment for up to several years to employed graduates of the DoorWay Program.
 The Mission’s Social Services Department caseworkers assist the students while in residence and post-graduation by reducing or totally resolving the issues that have been mounting over years of ignoring medical, dental, legal, past taxes, and child support.
-The DoorWay Program has 148 beds and the Mayfield House can accommodate 16 graduates.
+The DoorWay Program has 147 beds and the Mayfield House can accommodate 11 graduates.